-FW Requirement
+FW Requirements

-(tentative list; collecting feedback)
+(Editors note (Jia): Tentative list; collecting feedback)

+Firmware Update

-OCP NIC 3.0 shall support device firmware upgrade from BMC controller
+The OCP NIC 3.0 add-in card shall support device firmware upgrades from the BMC controller.

+Secure Firmware

-OCP NIC 3.0 shall support secured firmware; when secured firmware feature is enabled, the device shall allow update signed firmware only, and execute signed firmware only
+The OCP NIC 3.0 add-in card shall support secured firmware.

+Where the secured firmware feature is enabled, the OCP NIC 3.0 add-in card shall allow only update and execute signed firmware.

+Firmware Queries

-OCP NIC 3.0 shall allow queries for FW versions and device model/ID from both in-band and out-of-band interfaces, without impacting NIC function and performance of in-band and out-of-band paths.
+The OCP NIC 3.0 add-in card shall allow queries to obtain the firmware version, device model, and device ID via in-band and out-of-band interfaces without impacting NIC function and performance of said paths.

+Multi-Host Firmware Queries

-Multi-host NIC shall gracefully handle concurrent in-band accesses from multiple hosts and out-of-band access from BMC for query management status and firmware / device model/ID info.
+A multi-host capable OCP NIC 3.0 add-in card shall gracefully handle concurrent in-band queries from multiple hosts and out-of-band access from the BMC the management status and firmware, device model, and device ID information.

-Multi-host NIC shall allow only one entity to perform write access to NIC firmware at a time, without creating contention and/or crashing when more than one entities attempt to perform write action to NIC firmware.
+A multi-host capable OCP NIC 3.0 add-in card shall only permit one entity to perform write accesses to NIC firmware at a time, without creating contention.

+A multi-host capable OCP NIC 3.0 add-in card shall gracefully handle exceptions when more than one entity attempts to perform concurrent NIC firmware writes.